 You should expect to experience some mild discomfort after your surgery.
 You can shower the day after surgery, but you must wear a soft supportive bra without underwire at all other times for the first month.
 After four weeks, you can change to a normal bra as long as your incisions are well healed.

 You should also plan on avoiding all vigorous exercise or activity for the first four to six weeks after surgery, and you should limit lifting your arms above your head.
 As you heal, your breasts will be swollen, but this gradually decreases over the following months, slowly revealing the final form of your breasts.
 Once your incisions heal, the doctors are happy to discuss scar management tips.
-If you want to fight the effects that age and gravity have had on your breasts, call Lift Plastic Surgery to see whether a breast lift can help.
+If you want to fight the effects that age and gravity have had on your breasts, call Lift Plastic Surgery Webster to see whether our best in Houston breast lift can help.
 Or, you can use the online scheduling form to book an appointment.

 At Lift Plastic Surgery, we form a close-knit team with you.
 We utilize our years of collective experience in all aspects of plastic surgery.